 Students shall have protection through orderly procedures against prejudices or capricious academic evaluation.
 A student who believes that he or she has not been held to realistic academic standards, just evaluation procedures, or appropriate grading, may appeal the final grade given in the course by using the student grade appeal process described in the Academic Catalog.
 Appeals may not be made for advanced placement examinations or course bypass examinations.
 Appeals are limited to the final course grade, which may be upheld, raised, or lowered at any stage of the appeal process.
-Any recommendation to lower a course grade must be submitted through the Executive Vice President/Provost to the Faculty Assembly Grade Appeals Committee for review and approval.
+Any recommendation to lower a course grade must be submitted through the Executive Vice President/Provost to the Faculty

+Assembly Grade Appeals Committee for review and approval.
 The Faculty Assembly Grade Appeals Committee may instruct that the course grade be upheld, raised, or lowered to a more proper evaluation.

-1. Final exam (40 points total): The final exam will cover materials in lecture, class discussions, and the textbooks, as well as any other outside readings that may be assigned.
-A Study Guide will be provided in week 6.

-2. Presentations (150 points total)
+- 1. Quizzes (20 points) and Final exam (40 points total): There will be 4 quizzes (each worth 5 points) and the final exam.
+Quizzes and the final will cover materials in lectures, class discussions, and the textbook.
+A Study Guide will be provided in week 8. - 2.
+Presentations (130 points total)

 (Note: Encyclopedias and dictionaries do not count as sources.)

-Presentation 1: Impromptu speech (5 points)

-Presentation 2: Informative - Emphasis on content and structure with library sources (40 points)

-Presentation 3: Persuasive - Emphasis on evidence and proof with Library Sources (40 points)

-Presentation 4: Mock interview (5 points)
+Presentation 1: Intro speech (5 points) Presentation 2: Informative - Emphasis on content and structure with library sources (40 points) Presentation 3: Persuasive - Emphasis on evidence and proof with Library Sources (40 points) Presentation 4: Mock interview (5 points)